jahnje/delcyon-capo/README.txt

 	The dist option just builds a distribution w/o updating any build numbers.

 install: java -jar client-x.x.x.x-dist.jar or server-x.x.x.x-dist.jar
 	The Capo server install includes the client.
 Once the server is up and running you may download the client from the server using a command like:  'wget 10.10.4.242:2442/client-dist.jar'.
 And install as above.

 run: capo/[server|client]/bin/capo-[server|client].sh
-	or in /etc/rc.d/init.d/capo-server or capo-client
+	Or in /etc/rc.d/init.d/capo-server or capo-client

 Status: alpha